 We love Magic Tree House Fact Trackers!
 These are non-fiction books that go along with the Magic Tree House adventures and they’ve been a huge part of our homeschool history.
 They’re not just for supplementing history topics, though!
 I can’t tell you how many times I’ve found my son reading these for fun.

-These If You Lived… books are exactly what the title implies: what it was like to live with specific people groups or to live during certain points in history.
-We used these books quite a bit in our early elementary years and loved the fact that they were easily found at our local libraries.
+These If You Were a Kid… books are exactly what the title implies: what it was like to live with specific people groups or to live during certain points in history.
+These are great for early elementary years and are generally easy to find at local libraries.

 9. Landmark Books